Sebi prohibits entities, individuals in the securities market from fraudulent trading activities | ExBulletin

 In this whole pattern of mutual exchanges between them, the opinions exchanged with each other in Rutron’s certificate acted in concert and in the process contributed to the rise in the price of the script, Sebi noted.

-Sebi, in another order adopted on Monday, imposed a fine of 5 lakh each on Manish Manubhai Raja and Girishkumar Prabhudas Ruparel for engaging in manipulative and fraudulent transactions in the certificate of Atlanta Infrastructure and Finance Ltd.
+Sebi, in another ordinance passed Monday, fined Manish Manubhai Raja and Girishkumar Prabhudas Ruparel Rs 5 lakh each for engaging in manipulative and fraudulent transactions in the certificate of Atlanta Infrastructure and Finance Ltd.

-In addition, the watchdog canceled the registration of Fin Brains Securities (India) Ltd, as a broker for failure to comply with brokerage regulations.
+Separately, the watchdog canceled the registration of Fin Brains Securities (India) Ltd, as a stockbroker for failing to comply with the regulation of stockbrokers.

 Fin Brains had been expelled from membership in the National Stock Exchange (NSE) and the Metropolitan Stock Exchange of India Ltd (MSEI) due to his misappropriation of securities and client funds towards his own bonds, failure to settlement of funds and securities owed to customers, among others, according to an order placed on Monday.